Donald Trump Tweets That He Will ‘Send In The Feds’ To Deal With Chicago ‘Carnage’ [Video]

 — Hollywood Reporter (@THR) January 25, 2017

 This isn’t the first time Donald Trump has used the word “carnage” to describe crime in America and American cities.
-The newly-inaugurated president dedicated part of his inaugural address to tackling the subject of “American carnage.”
+The newly inaugurated president dedicated part of his inaugural address to tackling the subject of “American carnage.”
 He added that he intended for it to end “right here and right now.”
 During Friday’s inauguration speech, however, Donald Trump didn’t mention Chicago directly, nor did he threaten to unleash unidentified “Feds” on unwitting American citizens.

 “This American carnage stops right here and stops right now.”